Mulino what is it and how to choose the thread

 Glowing threads

-A picture embroidered with the use of stemsThreads In a separate category, luminescent threads are distinguished.
-Such a picture is easy to impress.
-Some luminous threads have phosphorus in their composition, others create the effect of a matte radiance.
-In any case, the work in which the luminous threads were used would be incomparable.
+Picture embroidered with the use of luminousthreadsLuminous threads are a separate category.
+It is easy to amaze the imagination with such a pattern.
+Some luminous threads contain phosphorus, others create a matte glow effect.
+In any case, the work in which luminous threads were used will be incomparable.
 They can be divided into:

 - Luminescent threads - glowing in the dark.
 They do not need an additional power source;